eschlot/WiiStep/cmake/README.md

 ----------------------------------------------

-For those wishing to package WiiStep-using libraries for other developers (or simply for projects spanning multiple subdirectories), macros are available to easily accomplish this.
+For those wishing to package WiiStep-using libraries for other developers (or simply for projects spanning multiple subdirectories), a simple macro is available to easily accomplish this.

-There are two options for specifying library targets:

 ### add_wii_llvm_library